 “A coleslaw without mayo?”
 The family was quite skeptical when I made it the first time, until they tasted it.
 After all, the definition of deli-style coleslaw is a few shreds of cabbage slathered with mayo.
 The creamy texture can be achieved with yogurt without compromising on the taste, provided you use the right combination of ingredients.
-Preparing this coleslaw takes only minutes, if you discount the time you allow it to sit and soften in the refrigerator.
+Preparing this no-mayo coleslaw takes only minutes, if you discount the time you allow it to sit and soften in the refrigerator.
 So plan ahead, and it is as easy as a breeze.

-Upon getting the green signal, I got more confident and improvised the coleslaw step by step.
+Upon getting the green signal, I got more confident and improvised the no-mayo coleslaw step by step.
 Why not make it healthier and tastier by sneaking in more variety, color and nutrition, adding purple carrots and purple cabbage.
-The Dijon mustard gives a spicy twist to the flavor of the coleslaw.
+The Dijon mustard gives a spicy twist to the flavor of the no-mayo coleslaw.

 The ubiquitous yogurt features in many of my sauces, salad dressings and marinades you might love: